Active living

 Bladder-Cleansing Foods: How to Improve Your Bladder and Bowels

-Your diet is an essential aspect of your everyday, active life, and the food and drink you put in your body can drastically affect your bladder and bowels, either positively or negatively.
+Your diet is an essential aspect of your everyday, active living, and the food and drink you put in your body can drastically affect your bladder and bowels, either positively or negatively.
 On average, we should consume at least five fruits and vegetables a day, as well as a plentiful source of protein, carbohydrates, natural fats, and fibre.
 But how do you identify the good from the bad?
 In this article, you will learn about the best foods to aid bladder and bowel health and improve their function.
 We'll cover key topics such as how your bladder functions, and ways to calm an irritated bladder.

-Incontinence Products
+Incontinence Skin Care Products

 How Does the Bladder Work?